 Previous legal actions

 This is not the first time WASH has challenged what it deems harmful banana farming practices in Guatemala.
 After bringing a lawsuit against Chiquita in 2013, the two parties settled late last year.
 A spokesman for Chiquita told The Guardian in December that “Chiquita believes in the strength of its … programs and we will defend against any lawsuits that may be filed.”

 In 2011, WASH sued Dole in a similar consumer fraud case.
 Dole agreed to a settlement that included the implementation of a clean water project.
 Harrison said he’s hopeful for a similar outcome with the Rainforest Alliance lawsuit.

-The FTC’s Green Guides outlines how marketers should avoid making false or misleading environmental claims, also known as greenwashing.
+The FTC’s Green Guides outlines how marketers should avoid making false or misleading environmental claims, also known as The practice of making something sound better for the environment than it really is..
 The agency revised the standards in 2012 as more consumers continued to turn to “greener” products.

 “Consumers are trying to vote with their dollars by purchasing goods that are supposedly better for the environment,” Harrison said.
 “We have companies taking advantage of that by using marketing claims that convince the consumer that they should purchase their product because of their environmental record.”

 See more of our coverage on green products here.

 When companies green it, they better mean it.

 Bottled-water brands mislead consumers who want to “do their part” and recycle, class-action lawsuits allege.

 Brands and their paid endorsers cash in at the music festival, sans disclosure.